lucae4238/lucae4238/README.md

 <div>
 <p>
 Right after I entered college I attended a programming class and as soon as I started I fell in love with Web Development.I like challenges and learning something new everyday.
 I exceed the most in Frontend Development

-Currently finishing <a href="https://www.soyhenry.com">Henry's</a> bootcamp while also learning TypeScript.

 I speak Spanish, English and French